 The typical distance allotted for the cross-country cycling race at each Olympics varies depending on the particular host city.
 With this in mind, the typical distance is anywhere between 4-5km from start to finish.

-Within this distance, each cycler will have to traverse smooth, single track, paved, and rocky terrain that will include downward slopes as well as challenging upward slopes.
-Each race, both for the men and women, includes 7 laps that total nearly 50km total.
+Within this distance, each cycler will have to traverse smooth, single-track, paved, and rocky terrain that will include downward slopes as well as challenging upward slopes.
+Each race, both for men and women, includes seven laps that total nearly 50 km total.

 Mountain bikers have to be prepared for any changes in the weather that may occur on race day, which depending on the weather event, can present new and unexpected challenges to the cyclists.

 During the 2021 women’s cross-country race, torrential rain from a passing typhoon drenched the track and created muddy conditions, which caused sliding and falls.
 The race will typically not be affected due to inclement weather, granted the weather conditions do not pose life-threatening possibilities.